-- 2.1 Disability: An individual with a disability is an individual who has a physical or mental impairment that substantially limits one (1) or more major life activities; has a record of such impairment; or is regarded as having such impairment. - 2.2 Reasonable accommodation: (Academic) With respect to education, a modification or adjustment to an academic program or activity that enables a student to meet essential elements of the academic program.
-Such accommodation is required unless it causes undue hardship on the academic unit or other University areas, or poses a direct threat to the health and safety of the individual or others. - 2.3 Reasonable accommodation (Non-academic) The University strives to provide accessible facilities for each student to be as independent as possible.
-Whenever possible (with timely notice), physical and mobility issues will be addressed.
-Support includes, but is not limited to, University residential housing, parking for disabled, and food allergies. - 2.4 Student with a qualified disability: With respect to education, a student with a qualified disability is a person with a disability who meets the academic and technical standards for admission or participation in a particular educational program or activity with or without accommodation. - 2.5 Undue hardship: Any accommodation that is substantially disruptive, administratively burdensome, unduly costly to the University, or that would fundamentally alter the nature, operations, or requirements of the educational program or activity.
+- 2.1 Disability: An individual with a disability is an individual who has a physical or mental impairment that substantially limits one or more major life activities; has a record of such impairment; or is regarded as having such impairment. - 2.2 Reasonable accommodation: action by the University that is individualized to a student's needs and which is aimed to eliminate or reduce physical or instructional barriers to learning.
+A reasonable accommodation may involve modification or adjustment to an academic program or activity that enables a student to meet essential elements of the academic program.
+Students with disabilities are entitled to a reasonable accommodation unless it causes undue hardship (as defined below) on the academic unit or other University operations, or poses a direct threat to the health and safety of the individual or others. - 2.3 Student with a qualified disability: a person with a disability who meets the academic and technical standards for admission or participation in a particular educational program or activity with or without reasonable accommodation. - 2.4 Undue hardship: Any accommodation that is substantially disruptive, administratively burdensome, unduly costly to the University, or that would fundamentally alter the nature, operations, or requirements of the educational program or activity.